 How to Do Everything with Your Genealogy by George G. Morgan is a classic text (now in its Fourth Edition) for genealogists at all skill levels.
 Popular author, lecturer, and co-host with Drew Smith of the Genealogy Guys podcast, Morgan’s comprehensive guidebook gives ample resources for evaluating family tree software, planning a research trip, and organizing logs and data.
 Researchers will find ideas for tackling brick-wall problems as well as tips for creating an ancestor profile, planning a research trip, and moving beyond basic sources.
 (McGraw-Hill/Osborne, 2004).
 Available at Amazon.

 How to Use Evernote for Genealogy: A Step-by-Step Guide to Organize Your Research and Boost Your Genealogy Productivity by Kerry Scott will help anyone who researches online and wants to save and retrieve information.
 Scott’s clear instructions highlight dozens of creative ways to use Evernote’s clip-and-save functions for genealogy research, trip planning, and society work.
 Read my full review here.
 (FamilyTree Books, 2015).
-Available at ShopFamilyTree and Amazon.
+Available at Amazon.

 Organize Your Family Heirlooms and Photos